-Charlene will work to develop apprentice and other skills training programs, particularly in high unemployment areas of the state and will work to create public infrastructure projects to put our people to work and bring our state into the 21st century.
+Charlene will work to develop apprentice and other skills training programs, particularly in high unemployment areas of the state.
+She will also work to create public infrastructure projects to put our people to work.

 Charlene believes that every resident of our state should have access to quality and affordable health care and mental health services.
 Our families should not have to choose between health care, food and shelter.
 She will work to curtail the costs by expanding Medicaid eligibility and creating competition in health care delivery.